 - How to improve it and get the best rates (a score between 8-10)?

 1. What is Facebook Relevance Score?

 Relevance Score is a metric, a number between 1 and 10 that shows you how relevant your ad will be to your target audience.
 It helps advertisers to find and correct their mistakes.

 It is a direct connection between the ads you create and your target group.
 With the help of the Relevance Score, Facebook determines Cost per Click and how often to show your ad.

 Facebook Relevance Score isn’t based on actual feedback or engagement such as likes, comments, shares, etc. In fact, it takes into consideration how detailed is your target audience, what is the objective that you want to achieve with this Campaign and how likely is for the target audience to take an action or hide your ad.

 To simplify, it is based on expected Negative and Positive feedback from the group you have targeted.
 Both feedbacks are based on the number of times Facebook thinks people will take action when they see your ad.
-It is considered a Positive feedback when people share your ad, like it, comment, etc. The Negative feedback is based on how many people hid your ad.
+It is considered Positive feedback when people share your ad, like it, comment, etc. The Negative feedback is based on how many people hid your ad.

 This indicates that your ad hasn’t reached 500 impressions yet.
-So, give it time, especially if you are running a low budget Campaign.
+So, give it time, especially if you are running a low-budget campaign.

 2. Where can I find the Facebook Relevance Score?

 To find the Relevance Score of an ad, you will have to: